Daniel Blaikie: Political career

 Blaikie was nominated as the NDP candidate for his father's former riding ahead of the 2015 election.
 He defeated Conservative incumbent Lawrence Toet by only 61 votes, the lowest margin of victory for any MP elected that year.
 He was the only non-Liberal elected from a Winnipeg riding.
 He defeated Toet in a 2019 rematch by a much larger margin of over 3,500.

 Member of Parliament

-Blaikie was a Vice-Chair of the Standing Committee on Access to Information, Privacy and Ethics, and was also a member of several parliamentary associations, including the Canada-Europe Parliamentary Association, Canada-Ireland Interparliamentary Group, Canada-United Kingdom Inter-Parliamentary Association, Canada-United States Inter-Parliamentary Group, and Commonwealth Parliamentary Association (CPA), as well a part of the Canadian Delegations to the Organization for Security and Co-operation in Europe Parliamentary Assembly (OSCE PA), NATO Parliamentary Association (NATO PA) and ParlAmericas.
+Blaikie was a Vice-Chair of the Standing Committee on Access to Information, Privacy and Ethics, and was also a member of several parliamentary associations, including the Canada-Europe Parliamentary Association, Canada-Ireland Interparliamentary Group, Canada-United Kingdom Inter-Parliamentary Association, Canada-United States Inter-Parliamentary Group, and Commonwealth Parliamentary Association (CPA), as well a part of the Canadian Delegations to the Organization for Security and Co-operation in Europe Parliamentary Assembly (OSCE PA), NATO Parliamentary Association (NATO PA).

 Blaikie announced his resignation from parliament, effective March 31, 2024, in order to accept a position in the office of Manitoba Premier Wab Kinew as special advisor on intergovernmental affairs.

+Deputy minister

+Blaikie was appointed Deputy Minister for Intergovernmental Affairs on August 26, 2025, after serving as Senior Advisor to the Premier for Intergovernmental Affairs since April 15, 2024.